-I am a Junior Research Fellow in Pure Mathematics at Exeter College and a Lecturer at the Mathematical Institute.
+I am a Lecturer at the Mathematical Institute.

 I was born in Germany and grew up in Canada, where I completed my formal education.
 I first studied Mathematics and Physics as an undergraduate at the University of New Brunswick.
 After that I studied Mathematics at the University of Toronto, where I completed my M.A. and Ph.D degrees under the supervision of Marco Gualtieri.
 Before coming to Oxford, I was a Postdoctoral Fellow at the Fields Institute during the Thematic Program on Homological Algebra of Mirror Symmetry.